Autódromo Miguel E. Abed: History

 It was opened in 1985 and considered to be one of Mexico's premier racing facilities.
 It features a road course and a 1.280 mi oval.
 The track held three World Touring Car Championship events in 2005, 2006 and 2008.

 The FIA WTCC Race of Mexico was a round of the World Touring Car Championship, held at the Autódromo Miguel E. Abed near the city of Puebla in Mexico.

 The race was first run in the 2005 season, the first season of the revived series.
 This year, the race was almost cancelled because circuit was not ready to hold a competition.
 It was run every year between 2005 and 2009 except in the 2007 season, when the planned event was cancelled due to problems with the Puebla circuit, although these problems were addressed for 2008.
 The events were run in June 2005, July 2006, April 2008 and March 2009 respectively.
-The 2010 running was cancelled due to security and budget fears in the region.
+The 2010 running was cancelled due to security fears in the region.

 The annual 24 Hours of Mexico race is held at the track since 2006.

 The circuit facilities are the most important of the country.
 It opens to every kind of events including: Test Driving, Driving Experiences, Track Days, 0 to 60 series, Helicopter Experience, Corporate Events, Driving School and Go-Kart circuit.